jduffield65/coppafish/docs/config_setup.md

     The tophat filtering is only done on one channel for each tile but it is quite slow so it may be best to avoid it, especially for experiments with lots of tiles.

-The effect of DAPI filtering can be seen using `view_extract`.
+The effect of DAPI filtering can be seen using `view_filter`.

 ### [`stitch[expected_overlap]`](config.md#stitch)